NZBGet vs. SABnzbd

 As the newer project, it builds on many of the features that SABnzbd offered.
 Faster runtime speeds do not result in a loss of features.
 NZBGet actually expands on what SABnzbd can do, building on the rich feature set that it has provided its users with for years.

-On top of that, it is still in active development, with features being added each year.
+On top of that, it is still in active development, with new features and settings being added each year.
 Meanwhile, SABnzbd appears to be in maintenance mode.
 The interface and feature list haven't changed much over the past few years, and unless someone decides to fork the project, that looks unlikely to change.